Media24si/generator-angjs/README.md

 * Provides a directory structure geared towards large Angular projects.
     * Each controller, service, filter, and directive are placed in their own file.
     * All files related to a conceptual unit are placed together.
-For example, the controller, HTML, LESS, and unit test for a partial are placed together in the same directory.
+For example, the controller, HTML, and unit test for a partial are placed together in the same directory.
 * Provides a ready-made Grunt build that produces an extremely optimized distribution.
    * Build uses [grunt-ng-annotate](https://github.com/olov/ng-annotate) so you don't have to use the Angular injection syntax for safe minification (i.e. you dont need `$inject` or `(['$scope','$http',...`.
    * `grunt serve` task allows you to run a simple development server with watch/livereload enabled.
 Additionally, JSHint and the appropriate unit tests are run for the changed files.